DAF201/Crank-Development-Guide-Book/README.md

 function language_change(mapargs)
   local language=mapargs.language
   Translation:setLanguage(language)
-  -- gre.set_value("your font variable","your font here") --optional
+  --local font=mapargs.font
-end
+  -- gre.set_value("your font variable",font) --optional, if your font can display all languages end
 ```
 > ### If you reached here, thank you for reading.
 I am going back to school now.
 If you have any questions regarding this or me, email daf201@blink-in.com or find me at the UTD library on the third floor